 Gifting process consumes significantly less time and costs you less in legal fees than the estate devolution process.

 The gift transfer of real estate to following first-degree family members can qualify for the reduced transfer fees:

 - Company (i.e. transfer from a company to the company’s owner or first-degree relatives or vice versa).

 So, by gifting your property during your lifetime, you will be rest assured that you left your property to the person you wished.

 Property gifting is one of the optimal ways to help your family avoid costly and lengthy estate devolution process or possible inheritance battles.

 We provide property gifting services across the UAE.
-Our experts can guide you through the process and legal implications, making sure that you understand your options thoroughly and helping you avoid expensive mistakes.
+We can represent you during the whole gifting process, making sure that you understand your options thoroughly and helping you avoid expensive mistakes.

 Phone: +971 4 455 8783

 WhatsApp: +971 55 886 4969